izatop/gelf-client/README.md

 # GELF Client

 GELF Client for Node.js written in TypeScript.
-This client supports TCP and UDP transports.
+The Client supports TCP and UDP transports.

 ## Install